a. What is Ecobnb?

 - Quick search of eco accommodations, adapted to the mobile phone, and the system of direct contact of travelers.

-- Direct access to the website to insert or update informations about your space.
+- Direct access to the website to insert or update information about your space.

 - Promotion of your special offers and green events to eco-travelers.